Geodan/pg2b3dm/README.md

 Geometry rules:

-- All geometries must consist of triangles with 4 vertices each.
+- All geometries must be type polyhedralsurface consisting of triangles with 4 vertices each.
 If not 4 vertices exception is thrown.

 Color column rules: